sequentech/documentation/docs/general/guides/deployment/deployment.md

 in the previous section to redeploy and redistribute the certificate to the peers.
 Finally, you need to re-install the certificates of the peers in the sequent server again.

+### Issues with the master/slave configuration

+The sequent admin page might become unavailable after enabling the master/slave configuration (by setting the `config.yml` variable `load_balancing.enabled` to `true`) if you're not using a load balancer.
+In that case, set the variable `load_balancing.use_https` to `true` and redeploy the server with at least the `oneserver` playbook.